 The staff you hire is a reflection of how you deliver care to your community.
 The wrong hire for any position in your optometric practice can create tension between your staff and your patients.
-When it comes time to hire an associate OD for your optometric practice, you want to ensure that you’re asking thoughtful questions that will ensure that the associate OD will get along with your staff and be committed to giving the patients in your community the best care possible.
+When it comes time to hire an associate OD for your optometric practice, you want to ask thoughtful questions that will ensure that the associate OD will get along with your staff and be committed to giving the patients in your community the best care possible.

-Hiring an associate OD may require a few rounds of interviews to ensure that you’re selecting the best candidate for your patients, practice, and staff.
+Hiring an associate OD may require a few rounds of interviews to feel confident that you’re selecting the best candidate for your patients, practice, and staff.
 Here are a few questions you could ask during the first round of interviews.

 5 Questions To Ask When Hiring An Optometrist

 Why did you pick optometry?

 A good icebreaker question will help make the candidate feel more comfortable and will set the interview up for an engaging, honest conversation.
 This question not only helps break the ice but also gives you a chance to see what their motives and goals are as an optometrist.

 How would you manage your time with a light schedule?

 Cancellations and no-shows can bring productivity to a halt in an optometric practice.
 While you should try not to burn the associate out, figure out how the candidate will use this downtime to help the practice succeed by taking on administrative, marketing, or other tasks around the practice.